Three years after Somali famine, new hunger crisis looms

 "GHOST TOWNS"

 Rudi Van Aaken, who heads the Somalia office of the U.N.
-Food and Agriculture Organization, said many retaken towns become isolated so food prices often double.
-In one major center, Baidoa, they have quadrupled.
+Food and Agriculture Organisation, said many retaken towns become isolated so food prices often double.
+In one major centre, Baidoa, they have quadrupled.

 "Commercial traffic is just not taking place," he said.

 In the hard-hit Shabelle region, south of Mogadishu, the U.N.
-World Food Program (WFP) has been airlifting emergency rations by helicopter, a route that only meets basic needs.
+World Food Programme (WFP) has been airlifting emergency rations by helicopter, a route that only meets basic needs.

 The African troops, still the backbone of security for the government, have said they are working to make sure the offensive does not leave "ghost towns" but poor roads are easily targeted by experienced and skilled al Shabaab guerrillas.